-We now return to the problem of the diatomic molecules made of N atoms which we had already analyzed in the chapter on the equipartion law.
-Quantum mechanial aspects appear in the low-temperature regime $k_BT \ll \epsilon$ .
+We now return to the problem of the diatomic molecules made of N atoms which we had already analyzed in the framework of classical statistical physics (Sect.3.4.2).
+Quantum mechanical aspects appear in the low-temperature regime $k_BT \ll \epsilon$ (ε : depth of the Lenard-Jones potential).
 Under this condition we consider again the Lenard-Jones potential around its minimum as a harmonic potential.
-Ignoring for the moment the motion of the center of mass, the Hamiltonian can restricted to the relative coordinates r and relative momenta $\vec{p}$ , where the reduced mass is given by $m^ = m/2$ and $p_r$ is radial momentum along the axis of the molecule bond.
+Ignoring for the moment the motion of the center of mass, the Hamiltonian can be restricted to the relative coordinates r and relative momenta \vec{p} , where the reduced mass is given by $m^ = m/2$ and p_r is radial momentum along the axis of the molecule bond.
 The motion separates into radial vibrational part which corresponds to a one-dimensional harmonic oscillator and the rotational motion.
-The two independent spectra are given by
+The two independent spectra are given by with $\omega = \sqrt{2A/m^}$.